JamesLinus/Crux-Compiler/ReadMe.txt

-The CRUX compiler inputs CRUX files that follow the CRUX grammar.
+The CRUX compiler takes in CRUX files which follow CRUX grammar.

-Within the compiler the information is parsed, scanned, and tokenized then added to an abstract syntax tree.
-After various layers of error checking the CRUX code is compiled into assembly code for a MIPS processor.
+The compiler scans, parses, and tokenizes the characters.
+Then these tokens are converted to symbols which are used to create a abstract syntax tree.
+By walking the tree the CRUX compiler does various type and error checks and generates (MIPS) assembly code.

 For an in-depth description go here: http://davidpynes.github.io/Crux-Compiler/